 People living in rural, regional and remote communities are more likely to smoke at higher levels than those people living in metropolitan areas.
-The National Drug Strategy Household Survey 2013 indicated that 25% of people living in remote and very remote areas and 23% in outer regional areas are current smokers compared to 14% in major cities.
+The National Drug Strategy Household Survey 2016 indicated that 20.7% of people living in remote and very remote areas and 17% in outer regional areas are current smokers compared to 14% in major cities1.

 In WA alone, 14.6% of people living in country areas report being current smokers compared to 11.7% in the metropolitan area.
 People living in rural, regional and remote WA represent one-third of the population and generally have poorer health outcomes than people living in metropolitan Perth and the southwest.
 This is compounded by lower levels of access to health care and treatment, and associated difficulties in maintaining appropriate treatment of chronic conditions.
 Due to significant resourcing issues for non-government organisations (NGOs) in rural, regional and remote WA, the important services and benefits provided by many NGOs to people in Perth are not available in the country.
 As a result people living in rural, regional and remote areas are a priority group for more focused smoking cessation support services.

 According to the 2011 Australian National Census, there are 105 237 people experiencing homelessness in Australia, 17.5% more than in the 2006 Census2.
 This is around 1 in 200 Australians.
 Defined as lacking adequate access to safe and secure housing people who experience homelessness generally have a poorer health status than the general population.

 Despite limited research focusing on this priority population group we know that homeless people smoke at higher levels than the general population.
 One study has reported that in 1995-1996, 77% of homeless people identified as smokers, with rates of up to 93% among those who are street homeless3.
 More recent research is needed to fully understand the impact tobacco use is having on this priority population group along with more targeted cessation support services.